gordon-rennie/refined-article/article.md

 > **_Note:_** It might seem strange seeing literal values in your predicate types, as in `Int Refined GreaterEqual[0]`.
 Under the hood, the value `0` is being treated as a literal-based singleton type[^4], newly supported in Scala 2.13.
 >
-> If you are on a pre-2.13 version of Scala,  you must use a `shapeless` implementation instead, which is slightly less readable: ``Int Refined GreaterEqual[W.`0`.T]`` — refer to the `refined` docs[^1].
+> If you are on a pre-2.13 version of Scala,  you must use a `shapeless` implementation instead, which is slightly less readable (but perfectly fine!): ``Int Refined GreaterEqual[W.`0`.T]`` — refer to the `refined` docs[^1].

+> **_Tip:_** We can take advantage of Scala’s postfix notation support for better readability in our types.
+In fact, we already have: `refined`’s type definitions of the form `T Refined P` are equivalent to `Refined[T, P]`.
+Similarly, we could rewrite our previous example as `type Username = String Refined (Forall[LetterOrDigit] And Size[OpenClosed[0, 20]])`

 ## Refined In Action

 ### Compile Time Refinement

-`refined` has a nifty super power: we can refine values of any literal, `BigDecimal` or `BigInt` at compile time as their refinement type, and any failures will emit a compiler error.
+`refined` has a nifty super power: we can convert values of any literal, `BigDecimal` or `BigInt` at compile time to their refinement type, and any failures will emit a compiler error.
+If the predicate passes, we receive the refined value directly, not wrapped inside an `Either`!
 This is great for hard-coded values in configuration or test fixtures.
 We can either perform the refinement explicitly, like this:

 ```scala
 import eu.timepit.refined.refineMV